authelia/authelia/docs/configuration/storage/sqlite.md

 Use of this storage provider leaves Authelia [stateful](../features/statelessness.md).
-It's important in highly available scenarios to use one of the other providers, and we highly recommend it in production environments, but this requires you setup an external database.
+It's important in highly available scenarios to use one of the other providers, and we highly recommend it in production environments, but this requires you to setup an external database.

 ## Configuration